paseto-standard/paseto-rfc/paseto.md

 A Platform-Agnostic SEcurity TOken (PASETO) is a cryptographically secure, compact, and URL-safe representation of claims intended for space-constrained environments such as HTTP Cookies, HTTP Authorization headers, and URI query parameters.
-A PASETO encodes claims to be transmitted in a JSON [@!RFC8259] object, and is either encrypted symmetrically or signed using public-key cryptography.
+A PASETO encodes claims to be transmitted (in a JSON [@!RFC8259] object by default), and is either encrypted symmetrically or signed using public-key cryptography.

 ## Difference Between PASETO and JOSE